shoaibrar/Projects/RTOS/scheduling_2/README.txt

 							HOW TO RUN

-We have used Python(python3) in an linux based system(ubuntu)
+Used Python(python3) in an linux based system(ubuntu)

-To tun the scheduling algorithm
+To run the scheduling algorithm

 	The format:	>> python3 main.py [input_file] [algorithm] [Energy_efficient or not]